Artyom7577/grafana-demo-environment/README.md

 docker compose up -d
 docker compose ps

+then

+You can clone this repository to access the grafana-cpu-metrics.json file, or you can copy its contents directly without cloning.
 ```
 - Open Grafana → http://localhost:3000
 - Go to Dashboards → New → Import